Sagi313/computerSecurity/README.md

 ## Touble Shooting

-If you try to reset your password and you don't see an email please check your Spam inbox.
+- If you try to reset your password and you don't see an email please check your Spam inbox.
+- After changing the pass.json conf file, you need to rerun the server inorder for the changes to apply.

 ## Vulenrable fields
 ### XSS